-The Australian (and State/Territory) government should use their purchasing power to influence pressure on the private sector to employ more people with disability, and deliver inclusive and accessible employment practices and systems.
+The NSW and Australian governments should use their purchasing power to influence pressure on the private sector to employ more people with disability, and deliver inclusive and accessible employment practices and systems.

 Inclusion in the Disability Employment Services model

 Recommendation 7.16 Priorities for inclusion in the new Disability Employment Services model.